hcoles/pitest-site/pages/roadmap.markdown

 4. Annotations to mark code not to be mutated. *Possibly quite useful, but conceptutally polluting your production code with a testing concern is wrong.*

-5. More intelligent block based coverage. *The line coverage implementation currently used by PIT is fairly basic, and could be improved in terms of both performance and the information it gathers.
+5. More intelligent block based coverage. <del>*The line coverage implementation currently used by PIT is fairly basic, and could be improved in terms of both performance and the information it gathers.
 A block based approach would potentially allow PIT to target tests more narrowly in some circumstances and also report partial line coverage.
-One obvious way to achieve this would be to use a third party implementation such as JaCoCo (it would help if JaCoCo was available from maven central).*
+One obvious way to achieve this would be to use a third party implementation such as JaCoCo (it would help if JaCoCo was available from maven central).*</del> The built in coverage system is now pretty efficient, out performing cobertura by a significant margin.
+Work is underway to switch to work on a block basis.

 ## Shameful things